-- 2. Summary of COVID-19 Impacts on Teaching - a.
-Spring/summer/fall 2021 and spring 2022 - i.
-The short-form SRTEs is to be included for all courses taught in faculty promotion and tenure review materials. - ii.
+2. Summary of Changes to Assessment of Teaching Effectiveness a.
+Fall/spring 2023

+- i.
+Effective fall of 2023, a revised student feedback survey (name to be determined) will be administered in all courses.
+This change will not impact 4th and 6th year reviews as those dossiers will not typically include student feedback data from the fall 2023 semester.
+In spring of 2024 only, dossiers will include data from the student feedback survey. - ii.
 If measures of central tendency are referenced by either the administrator or the faculty member/instructor, both the median and mode must be referenced and discussed in the context of the distribution. - iii.
+Alternate assessment from any previous formal promotion and tenure reviews should remain in the dossier in subsequent reviews.
+Faculty members should not change previous alternative assessments but should add a new one for the more recent academic year.

+b.
+Spring/summer/fall 2021, spring/summer/fall 2022, and spring/summer 2023 c.
+Fall 2020 semester

-Faculty member/instructors are to include one alternate assessment of teaching effectiveness for each academic year.
-See Appendix M. - b.
-Fall 2020 semester - i.
-At the discretion of the faculty member, fall 2020 shortform SRTEs may be included in dossiers as evidence of teaching effectiveness. - ii.
+- i.
+The short-form SRTEs are to be included for all courses taught in faculty promotion and tenure review materials. - Faculty members are to include one alternate assessment of teaching effectiveness for each academic year. (see Appendix M)

+- i.
+At the discretion of the faculty member, fall 2020 short-form SRTEs may be included in dossiers as evidence of teaching effectiveness. - ii.
 If measures of central tendency are referenced by either the faculty member or the administrator, both the median and mode must be referenced and discussed in the context of the distribution. - iii.
 The omission of SRTEs does not provide any evidence relevant to the assessment of teaching effectiveness. - iv.
-Regardless of whether the SRTEs are included, at least one alternate assessment must be included.
-See Appendix M. - v.
-Peer teaching review was not suspended for fall of 2020.
-Peer review can consist of a wide range of activities that may or may not include class visitation. - c.
-Spring/summer 2020 semester - i.
+Regardless of whether the SRTEs are included, at least one alternate assessment must be included. (see Appendix M) - v.
+Peer teaching review was not suspended for the fall of 2020.

+- Peer review can consist of a wide range of activities that may or may not include class visitation. - vi.
+This section will be removed when there are no candidates under review who were in their probationary period in calendar year 2020.

+d.
+Spring/summer 2020 semester

+- i.
 Spring and summer 2020 SRTEs were not required and reporting of results in formal reviews were discouraged except in rare circumstances. - ii.
 The omission of SRTEs does not provide any evidence relevant to the assessment of teaching effectiveness. - iii.
 Peer teaching reviews were suspended in March of 2020.
-The omission of a peer teaching observation does not provide any evidence relevant to the assessment of teaching effectiveness - iv.
-Inclusion of an alternate assessment was optional; the omission of an alternate assessment does not provide any evidence relevant to the assessment of teaching effectiveness.
-See Appendix M. - D. Assessing the Scholarship of Research and Creative Accomplishments
+The omission of a peer teaching observation does not provide any evidence relevant to the assessment of teaching effectiveness. - iv.
+Inclusion of an alternate assessment was optional; the omission of an alternate assessment does not provide any evidence relevant to the assessment of teaching effectiveness. (see Appendix M) - v.
+This section will be removed when there are no candidates under review who were in their probationary period in calendar year 2020. - D. Assessing the Scholarship of Research and Creative Accomplishments

-It is expected that units encourage and support collaborative and interdisciplinary research, and that units will develop methods to assess these activities.
+It is expected that units encourage and support collaborative and interdisciplinary research and that units will develop methods to assess these activities.